vaibhavkrkm/To-Do-Pad/README.md

 # To-Do-Pad
-A simple To-Do List app where you can write
+A simple To-Do Pad application where you can write your tasks.